-For a summary of new standards, amendments and interpretations issued under IFRSs but not effective for 2017 and which have not been adopted early by us, see Note 5 to our consolidated financial statements included elsewhere in this annual report.
-Furthermore, we have identified and implemented changes to our new revenue accounting systems, processes and internal controls to meet the standard's reporting and disclosure requirements.
+For a summary of new standards, amendments and interpretations issued under IFRSs but not effective for 2018 and which have not been adopted early by us, see Note 5 to our consolidated financial statements included elsewhere in this annual report.
+Furthermore, we have identified and implemented changes to our accounting systems, processes and internal controls to meet the reporting and disclosure requirements of IFRS 16 effective from January 1, 2019.